On Sections of Convex Bodies in John's Position and of Generalised $B_p^n$ Balls: Introduction

-for every $k$-dimensional subspace $H$ of $\mathbb{R}^n$, where $\pi_j=\|P_H(\sqrt{c_j}v_j)\|_2^2$.
 In the classical case, our approach yields an intermediate bound for arbitrary sections of the $\ell_1^n$--ball, that depends only on the Euclidean norms of the projections of the standard basis vectors onto the subspace.
 Consequently, the resulting bound is more sensitive than that of Meyer--Pajor and Koldobsky.
-Our results in Section \ref{sec:Kp} should be compared to some of the results of \cite{Bar} (see Section 3.3 therein, where a sharp, in the case $k\mid n$, estimate is also obtained for $\vol_k(B_p^n\cap H)$ for $p\gr 2$).
+Our results in Section \ref{sec:Kp} should be compared to some of the results of \cite{Bar} (see Section 3.3 therein, where a sharp estimate, in the case $k$ divides $n$, is also obtained for $\vol_k(B_p^n\cap H)$ for $p\gr 2$).

-Our third principal result addresses \textit{hyperplane} sections of a convex body in John’s position, without imposing any symmetry assumptions.
-In this framework, we establish an improvement over the earlier result of \cite{AB}, specifically in the regime where all projections onto the given subspace have norm greater than $1/\sqrt{2}$.
-In this range, our method yields a sharp inequality, thereby refining the known bounds and highlighting a new threshold phenomenon for such sections.
-The details and results for the non-symmetric setting can be found in Section \ref{sec:nonsymmetric}.
+We also use the Fourier analytic approach in order to obtain upper estimates for the volume of sections of non-necessarily centrally symmetric convex bodies in John's positions, providing new estimates under some conditions on the associated decomposition of the identity (see Theorem \ref{thm:nonsym-sec-john}).